palahmd/drl_mi_quadcopter/README.md

-# Deep Reinforcement Learning-based Control for the Quadcopter with model-indications - using RaiSim v1.0.0
+# Deep Reinforcement Learning-based Control for the Quadcopter with model-indications - using RaiSim v1.1.0
 This repository is part of the study Thesis "Deep Reinforcement Learning-based Control for the Quadcopter with Model-Indications".
 The DRL-based controller is trained in a two-staged training approach as illustrated in the Figure below.
 In the first training stage, a pre-training of the controller is performed with an Imitation Learning algorithm where an initial policy is trained with the Data Aggregation (DAgger) method.
-The supervised learning objective is the control strategy of a PID-controller for small angle conditions on the given states.
+The supervised learning objective is the control strategy of a PID controller for small angle conditions on the given states.
 Thereafter, the policy of the DRL-based controller is further trained in a second training stage with Proximal Policy Optimization (PPO), where the controller is supposed to explore a more robust control strategy and enhance stability in a more challenging task.